Rib Stress FractureUpdated:

-(Also known as Stress Fracture of the Rib)
+(Also known as a Stress Fracture of the Rib)

 What is a rib stress fracture?

 Numerous muscles of the abdomen, shoulder girdle and back attach to one or more ribs.
-When these muscles contract or are placed on stretch, a pulling force is exerted on one or more rib bones.
-When these forces are excessive or too repetitive, and beyond what the bone can withstand, bony damage can gradually occur.
-This initially results in a bony stress reaction, however, with continued damage may progress to a rib stress fracture.
+As these muscles contract or are placed on stretch, a pulling or tensile force is exerted on the rib bones.
+If these forces are excessive due to too much repetitive, prolonged or high force damage to one or more of the rib bones may occur.
+The initial bony damage associated with these stresses typically involves a bony stress reaction.
+With ongoing participation in damaging activities, the condition may deteriorate and eventually progress to a rib stress fracture.

 Stress fractures of the first rib are occasionally seen in baseball pitchers or tennis players, whilst stress fractures of the fourth and fifth ribs are often seen in rowers.